 Why ask this survey question?

-This question focuses on visitors’ very first impressions of your services.
+This question focuses on visitors’ first impressions of your services.
 Learn from their experiences to improve.

 Why ask this survey question?

-Visitors will decide fairly quickly if they are comfortable with your services and the logistics of entering the church.
+Visitors will provide feedback regarding their comfort level with your services and the logistics of entering the church.

 Why ask this survey question?